 I currently teach flute at the Elder Conservatorium, University of Adelaide.
 You can also work with me through my Flute Mentorship Graduate Program and Summer School.

 My main goal is to nurture a love of music and high-level thinking in my students, while supporting their growth as contributing members of society.
 I am a rigorous teacher and focus on guiding students to the root of each musical issue.
 By breaking down difficult technical problems, students can ultimately express themselves with more musical freedom on the flute.

 As an orchestral musician, I am always seeking the balance of great technique and convincing musicality.
 I also believe it is vital to look at ones playing in a holistic manner, incorporating mental preparation and looking after our bodies during music making.
 I encourage my students to expand their understanding of musical style through research and the exploration of historical instruments.

 I have had the good fortune to study with some wonderful teachers over the years and this motivates me to pass on as much as I can to other flautists.
-I have enjoyed teaching for the past 25 years, including primary school, high school, university and adult flautists.
-No matter what level or musical interest a student has, I encourage them to develop their own musical philosophy that reflects the personality.
-Music has the capacity to challenge us, to help us see the world from different perspectives and to connect us with others and our collective past.
-I believe that making music matters because it gets to the essence of who we are and how we express ourselves as people.
+I have enjoyed teaching for the past 25 years, have taught primary school, high school, university and adult flautists.
+No matter what level or musical interest a flautist has, I encourage them to develop their own musical philosophy that reflects their personality.
+My students have gone on to continue further studies at the Royal Academy of Music in London, the Manhattan School of Music, Sydney Conservatorium and the Academy of Music and Performing Arts in Tilburg, the Netherlands.